facebook/react-native-website/docs/getting-started.md

 [Expo](https://expo.io) is the easiest way to start building a new React Native application.
 It allows you to start a project without installing or configuring any tools to build native code - no Xcode or Android Studio installation required (see [Caveats](getting-started.md#caveats)).

-Assuming that you have [Node](https://nodejs.org/en/download/) installed, you can use npm to install the Expo CLI command line utility:
+Assuming that you have [Node 8+](https://nodejs.org/en/download/) installed, you can use npm to install the Expo CLI command line utility:

 ```sh
 npm install -g expo-cli